New Story Stewards

 The work explores how to inhabit the space between an ending story and one still forming.
 Rather than offering answers about what comes next, the program invites participants into sustained practice, reflection, and community as they learn how to remain grounded, attentive, and faithful in uncertain times.

 New Story Stewards is not a course or training.
-It is a shared formation journey, held within a committed learning community.
+It is a shared spiritual formation journey, held within a committed learning community - trusting that Spirit is the only trustworthy source from which a life-giving New Story can emerge.

 Who This Program Is For

-This program is for people who recognize that the present way of life is unraveling and who are seeking guidance on how to live during this transition.
+This program is for people who recognize that the present way of life is unraveling, who hunger and thirst for a deeper connection with Spirit, and who may be without a supportive community in which to learn and grow.

 Abstract silhouette of a kneeling figure beside a circular form, representing humility, discernment, and attentive presence.